jackdewinter/application_properties/README.md

   - Explanation of the terms and concepts that we believe will help you understand the rest of the documents.
 - [Configuration Files](https://application-properties.readthedocs.io/en/latest/file-types/)
-  - Information about the configuration files types that we support.
+  - Information about the configuration file types that we support.
 - [Command Line](https://application-properties.readthedocs.io/en/latest/command-line/)
   - How to interact with `application_properties` from the command line.
 - [User Guide](https://application-properties.readthedocs.io/en/latest/user-guide/)